 - Deploy your architecture

-Productionise your use cases with low risk employing the learning from developing the proof of concepts.
+Productionize your use cases with low risk employing the learning from developing the proof of concepts.

 - Support and train

-Focus on your business by employing services, vendors and support where feasible, and train your staff along the above mentioned path to bring them along with you on the big data journey.
+Focus on your business by employing services, vendors, and support where feasible, and train your staff along the above-mentioned path to bring them along with you on the big data journey.